lqdev/lqdev/README.md

 ### Hi there 👋

+I'm Luis.
+I'm a technologist, developer, and content creator based out of the NYC area.
+Currently at Microsoft working on Machine Learning for .NET.

+You can find me at [lqdev.me](http://lqdev.me) and [elsewhere](http://lqdev.me/contact)

+<a rel="me" href="https://toot.lqdev.tech/@lqdev" style="hidden:true"></a>

 <!--
 **lqdev/lqdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.